Artesians/TCL/mechanics/equipment/weapons/polearms.md

 | Eagle Spear of Justice | On hit, increases ATK by **3.2/3.9/4.6/5.3/6**% for 6s.
 Max 7 stacks.
 This effect can only occur once every 0.3s.
 While in possession of the maximum possible stacks, DMG dealt is increased by **12/15/18/21/24**%. |
 | Base ATK | 48 - 674 |
 | Crit Rate% | 4.8% - 22.1% |

+* The on hit effect refers to any damage caused by the character while on field including elemental skills, bursts etc.

 {% endtab %}

 {% tab title="Details" %}